Aix-les-Bains

-Aix-les-Bains (/ˌeɪks leɪ ˈbæ̃, ˌɛks -/, /fr/; Èx-los-Bens), known locally and simply as Aix, is a commune in the southeastern French department of Savoie.
+Aix-les-Bains (/ˌeɪks leɪ ˈbæ̃, ˌɛks -/; /fr/; Èx-los-Bens; 'Aix-the-Baths'), known locally simply as Aix, is a commune in the southeastern French department of Savoie.

 Situated on the shore of the largest natural lake of glacial origin in France, the Lac du Bourget, this resort is a major spa town; it has the largest freshwater marina in France.
-It is the second largest city in the Savoie department in terms of population, with a population of 32,175 as of 2022.
+It is the second largest city in the Savoie department in terms of population, with a population of 32,406 as of 2023.
 It is part of the Chambéry functional urban area.

 A leading town of the Belle Époque, of international renown, Aix-les-Bains was a vacation destination for nobility and the wealthy.
 Although the thermal baths are no longer the main attraction in Aix, the area continues to draw visitors for water sports and activities.
 The town has partially compensated for the loss of visitors coming for spa treatments by developing tourism.
 It hosts up to 200,000 general visitors annually, between tourists and people seeking mineral bath therapy.
 It is also an industrial city, with a few large companies such as General Electric, the headquarters of the Léon Grosse companies, ABB Cellier, Aixam, as well as a high-quality leather goods factory.

 In addition to thermal baths and tourism, Aix-les-Bains is known for its national Musilac festival.
 It has four flowers and two golden flowers at the Concours des villes et villages fleuris, as well as the City of Art and History label.